isabella232/advertising-cloud.en/help/dsp/campaign-management/campaign-management-overview.md

 ## [!UICONTROL Ads]

 [Ads](/help/dsp/campaign-management/ads/ad-about.md) include creative assets and tracking URLs.
 You can upload third-party ad serving tags individually or in bulk by using partner tag sheets or the bulk tag template.
+You can also manually create native display ads for DSP to serve.

 Once your ads are set up, you'll need to attach each ad to a placement.
 You can attach a single ad to one or more placements.